 A Simple Ferrite Cote Inverter Design

-Before we learn the 5kva version here's a simpler circuit design for the newcomers.
+Before I have explained the 5kva version here's a simpler circuit design for the newcomers.
 This circuit does not employ any specialized driver IC, rather works with only n-channel MOSFETS, and a bootstrapping stage.

 The complete circuit diagram can be witnessed below: